amittaksande/0-to-1-Unfiltered-Engineering-College-Life/README.md

 Academically, most students start with great enthusiasm.
 Everyone wants a high CGPA, everyone promises themselves they'll study regularly, and everyone tries to maintain that famous 75% attendance requirement.
 For the first few weeks, notebooks are neat, assignments are submitted on time, and motivation is at an all-time high.

 But slowly, reality begins to set in.
 A large number of students eventually find themselves watching YouTube lectures from channels like Tickles Academy, Gate Smashers, or some random "Complete Unit in 15 Minutes" video just one day before the exam.
 Somehow, these videos become the unofficial professors for half the batch during exam season.

 And of course, no discussion about first year would be complete without mentioning crushes.
-At some point, many students end up trying to impress that one person they find interesting.
-Sometimes it works, most of the time nothing happens, and years later it becomes one of those memories everyone laughs about with their friends.
+At some point, many students end up trying to impress that one person that you find interesting.
 <br>

 ## Second Year - Exploration Time